vikdenic/GeoTesting/README.md

 ## Motivation

-To learn more about Geofencing via Apple's 'Core Location framework.
+To learn more about Geofencing via Apple's Core Location framework.
 And specifically, its accuracy in detecting the state of a user's location relative to a monitored region.